oroinc/documentation/bundles/commerce/ProductBundle/related-items.rst

 .. code-block:: php

    $this->get('oro_product.related_item.related_product.config_provider')->isBidirectional();

 Returns information about the relation type.
 To illustrate the difference between uni- and bidirectional relation, let us consider the following example.
-Product B is a related item of Product A. If bidirectional attribute value is set to true, the product A is also considered as related item of Product B (see [Strategy](#strategy)).
+Product B is a related item of Product A. If bidirectional attribute value is set to true, the product A is also considered as related item of Product B (see `Finder Strategy <#finder-sStrategy>`__).
 This does not apply when the relation is not bidirectional.

 When viewing product A in the storefront, a buyer can always see the Product B in related items.
 When viewing product B in the storefront, the buyer may or may not see the Product A in related items (depending on the type of relationship).